stumblefiend/jeremy.pugh/_pages/resume.md

 - Improved Flesch-Kincaid reading scores and time-to-read in over 200 SOPs and Post Orders by 45% and 40% respectively.
 - Created a newsletter program to ensure security staff stay current with events and changes to the security program.

-New Relic, Remote — Senior Technical Writer, Engineering April 2021 - August 2023
+**New Relic, Remote** — *Senior Technical Writer, Engineering* April 2021 - August 2023
-Played a pivotal role in maintaining critical internal platform documentation for a team of 1,000 engineers.
+Promotions: Technical Writer --> Senior Technical Writer Played a pivotal role in maintaining critical internal platform documentation for a team of 1,000 engineers.
 From defining content standards to conducting user research, I focused on enhancing knowledge management and improving internal content search accuracy.

 - Maintained critical internal platform documentation for 1,000 engineers.